ericholscher/ericholscher.com/site/blog/drafts/code-conduct-organizers-perspective.rst

 which provides an example internal policy to follow.

 The Code of Conduct also gave us a leg to stand on if there were any issues.
-Someone couldn't complain about being repremanded or expelled from the conference by pleading ignorance.
+Someone couldn't complain about being reprimanded or expelled from the conference by pleading ignorance.
 We mentioned the Code of Conduct on speaker signups, on the website, and in the opening address to the conference.